CSI-Guillermo-Perez/CSI-Java-2021/Modules/Module3/Module3.md

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer: int s = values [5]
+ - Answer: int m = arr[34];

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer:The first index of a list has index 0, because it is a way of numbering in which the initial element of a sequence is assigned.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: An example of a null value can be saying that in a room full of people, some of them have played sports.

 What part of this instructions was incomplete or unclear?

- - Answer:
+ - Answer: No, none of the instructions were incomplete nor unclear.

 Type down any class notes below this sentence: